 But Epicurus provides, in H.40, a different reason why void should exist.
 First, he does remark that ,“the fact of sensation itself universally attests that there are bodies,” that is, sensation tells most of us that there are physical things, and that this is, on his view good enough to make it indisputable.
 But from the indisputability of the existence of physical things, he thinks, we are compelled to “infer the existence of imperceptible bodies.”
-The existence of physical things which clearly exist is the foundation for the inference that there are other sorts of physical things which we don’t have immediate perceptual access to, which we are affirming the existence of on the basis of logical reasoning, not on sensation.
+The existence of physical things which clearly exist is the foundation for the inference that there are other sorts of things which we don’t have immediate perceptual access to, which we are affirming the existence of on the basis of logical reasoning, not on sensation.

-So, we are primed to allow that there can be such a thing that exists and that doesn’t actually need to be sensed, not on faith, but on the basis of what we can actually sense.
+So, we are conceptually primed to allow that there can be such a thing that exists and that doesn’t actually need to be sensed, not on faith, but on the basis of what we can actually sense.
 After all, if we’ve inferred, along with Epicurus, that atoms, which are seemingly imperceptible, exist, we’re already kind of working with this viewpoint.
 Epicurus follows this up with correlating void to such a thing that has existence, is objectively real, but that doesn’t need to be sensed.

 But even if, intellectually we allow that void must have a reality, we could waver on the basis that physical things have reality because they interact with other physical things.
 How does void interact with things in this way?
 Epicurus reminds us that, “if what we call the void […] were nonexistent, bodies would not have anywhere to exist, nor would they have a medium through which to move, as they manifestly do.”
-What this means is that void does in fact interact with physical things, it’s interacting being as the site upon which perceptible things are seen moving about.
+What this means is that void does in fact interact with physical things, it’s interacting being thought of as the site upon which perceptible things are observed moving about.

 This argument rests more on on a conceptual understanding of what it is to be any sort of object rather than on mere empirical observation, as I originally thought Epicurus was getting at.
 It’s difficult to conceive of ‘something’ existing without a corresponding ‘place’ for that ‘something’ to exist in.
 But because Epicureanism demands that for anything to really be a ‘something’ it needs to be able to interact with ‘something-else,’ Epicurus is able to point out that void, which seems like it would be ‘nothing,’ is actually ‘something,’ but a ‘something’ of a different sort than perceptible ‘somethings.’

-So void has a positive ontological reality quite different than the every-day conception we have of void as a ‘lacking,’ a conception that can actually be challenged and was challenged in Epicurus’ day.
+So void has a positive conceptual reality quite different than the every-day conception we have of void as a ‘lacking,’ a conception that can actually be challenged and was challenged in Epicurus’ day.
 Some philosophers, like Aristotle, didn’t think there was such a thing as void and instead they thought of reality as being a plenum, that is, that matter filled up the entirety of the universe with no space in between anything.
 Think of a jello cup and then expand it to fill up the entire cosmos.
 Yeah, something like that.

-For Epicurus then, the medium of void is what allows the free movement of atoms, of their combing and falling away from each other.
+For Epicurus then, the medium of void is what allows the free movement of atoms, of their combining and falling away from each other.
 And it is this coming together and coming apart that generates all phenomenon throughout what Epicurus thinks is an infinite cosmos.
 But what actually compels the atoms to come together in the first place?
 Epicurus doesn’t think there is a third cosmic participant after all, just atoms and void.
 And atoms by themselves are moving, but not necessarily towards each other, not unless something pushes them towards each other.
 This call for the introduction of a further concept, the swerve.